Click to start searching

 • lodge tax returns (note, however, in some limited cases the ATO may specifically request that your organisation lodge tax returns)

-From 1 July 2023, non-charitable not-for-profit organisations with an active Australian Business Number (ABN) that self-assess as income tax exempt will be required to lodge an annual self-review return with the ATO.
+A non-charitable not-for-profit organisation with an active Australian Business Number (ABN) that self-assesses as income tax exempt is required to lodge an annual self-review return with the ATO by 31 October.
 This is different from a requirement to lodge a tax return.

-See our webpage on Changes to income tax requirements for more information.
+See our webpage on Income tax reporting requirements for more information.

 The income tax exemption available for not-for-profit organisations does not apply to the income tax payable by any employees of the organisation.